If you are looking for an honest Thrive Themes review, stop here.

 Under the performance settings, there are options for you to compress the images automatically, lazy load comments, and also option to automatically resize the images as you upload.

 The lazy load comments enable the pages with lots of comments to load faster.
+If you have a active comment section, this feature is real-handy.

 In the comments section, you can set the theme to highlight the author's comments, enable or disable comment count, and also the date.
 If you wish, you can also enable the display of Facebook comments without the use of a separate plugin for displaying it.